Ethel Stephenson was the third child of William George Stephenson & Margaret Jean Gaudie born October 4th, 1872 at North Shields, Northumberland.

 In 1891 Ethel was at a private boarding school at Belgrave House, Downs, Altrincham, Cheshire & described as a student teacher.

-Ethel married Arthur Llewellyn Russell in July-September 1895 at York.
-Arthur was born July-September 1865 at Norton, Malton, N. Yorks, the son of Rachael & George Russell, a miller, brewer & maltster.
-Ethel’s sister Gertrude had married Arthur’s brother Ernest Russell also in July-September 1895 at York!
+Ethel married Arthur Llewellyn Russell on August 7th,1895 at St Paul's, York.
+Arthur was born July-September 1865 at Norton, Malton, N. Yorks, the son of Catherine & George Russell, a miller, brewer & maltster.
+The occasion was a double wedding as Ethel’s sister Gertrude married Arthur’s older brother Ernest Russell at the same venue on the same day!

 In 1901 Ethel & Arthur were living at 13 The Mount, Malton where Arthur was a solicitor.
 They had 2 sons – Alec G (4) & Kenneth G (1).
 They had a cook & a domestic servant.